angelareit/angelareit/README.md

 # Hi there I'm Angela!
 #### I love making things and making it work well.
-I'm a full stack developer with a background in Game Development.
+I'm a Full Stack Developer with a background in Game Development.

 ## Skills
 ##### Languages